Systems Admin

 New Scope Wizard WINS Servers page with no entries and Next highlighted, and the Activate Scope page with Yes I want to activate this scope now selected, alongside the Completing the New Scope Wizard confirmation page

-Step 14 – Verify the Scope in the DHCP Console
+Step 14 — Verify the scope in the console

 DHCP management console showing the IPv4 node expanded with the new scope listed, and the scope expanded to show Address Pool, Address Leases, Reservations, Scope Options, and Policies sub-nodes

-The active scope appears under IPv4 in the DHCP console with all sub-nodes visible – verify Address Pool shows the correct range before connecting clients
+Active scope with all sub-nodes — verify Address Pool matches what you set in the wizard before connecting clients.

-On a Windows client machine connected to the same network as the DHCP server, open Network Adapter Properties and navigate to Internet Protocol Version 4 (TCP/IPv4) Properties.
-Select Obtain an IP address automatically and Obtain DNS server address automatically.
+On a client on the same subnet, open Network Adapter Properties > Internet Protocol Version 4 (TCP/IPv4) Properties.
+Pick Obtain an IP address automatically and Obtain DNS server address automatically.
 Click OK.
-Open a command prompt and run ipconfig /all to verify the client received an address from the DHCP server.
-Confirm that the IPv4 address falls within the configured scope range, the subnet mask matches, the default gateway is correct, and the DHCP Server field shows the server’s IP address.
+From a command prompt, run ipconfig /all and verify:

 TCP/IPv4 Properties dialog with Obtain an IP address automatically and Obtain DNS server address automatically selected, and a command prompt showing ipconfig /all output with the client's assigned IP, subnet mask, default gateway, and DHCP Server address